Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-i-basics-and-creation.md

 The spells *identify* and *analyze dweomer* both reveal command words.

+### Use Activated
-**Use Activated:** This type of item simply has to be used in order to activate it.
+This type of item simply has to be used in order to activate it.
 A character has to drink a potion, swing a sword, interpose a shield to deflect a blow in combat, look through a lens, sprinkle dust, wear a ring, or don a hat.
 Use activation is generally